-- 1. Ask 10 writers what the most important book about writing is, and at least half will tell you it's The Elements of Style, by William Strunk Jr. and E.B.
-White. - 2.
-How to Win Friends and Influence People, by Dale Carnegie, brilliantly elucidates the art of dealing with people especially in business. - 3.
-I write a blog about the use and abuse of language called Sprachgefuhl.
-(You may notice that some of your readings appear here.) - 4.
-Each one of you should be reading a newspaper.
-If you're not, here's the next best thing: theSkimm.
-It's an e-newsletter that arrives every Monday through Friday morning and summarizes the top three stories of the day.
+- 1. I write a blog about the use and abuse of language.
+(You may notice that some of your readings appear here.) - 2.
+You should be reading a newspaper.
+If you're not, here's the next best thing: the Skimm.
+It's a newsletter that arrives every Monday through Friday morning and summarizes the top three stories of the day.